Elektra (character): 1990s

-After over a decade's absence, she reappeared in Daredevil #324–327 (Jan.–April 1994), and went on to a brief stint as a supporting character in Wolverine (in #100–106).
+After over a decade's absence from regular continuity, she reappeared in Daredevil #324–327 (Jan.–April 1994).
 Daredevil writer D. G. Chichester recounted that he and editor Ralph Macchio had discussed the character's return several times:

 This upset Frank Miller, who claimed that Marvel had previously promised him that the character would not be used in any publication.
-She has since appeared in two eponymous ongoing series and several mini-series.